openwisp/openwisp-radius/docs/source/user/api.rst

 Used to check whether the auth token of a user is valid or not.

-Return also the radius user token in the response.
+Return also the radius user token and username in the response.

 .. code-block:: text